 Saint Estèphe AOC is ideally located on the left bank of the famed Dordogne.
-Saint-Estèphe wine-growing region stretches over 1230 hectares and produces one of the most powerful wine in Médoc.
+The Saint-Estèphe wine-growing region stretches over 1,230 hectares and produces one of the most powerful wines in Médoc.

 In every part of the appellation, soils are very complex, made up with rich mixture of rocks, limestone, gravel deep in the terroir and lot of clay.
-Clay is more prevalent in St Estèphe than in Pauillac for example.
 The excellent climate due to the proximity of Gironde estuary and a great exposure, ensure a longer maturity of the grapes.
-It seems that vines were already cultivated on the land around Saint-Estèphe in Roman times.
+It seems that vines were already cultivated on the land around Saint-Estèphe during Roman times.

 Saint Estèphe features a great concentration of classified growths from the Bordeaux Wine Official Classification of 1855 such as Château Cos d’Estournel, Château Montrose, Château Calon-Ségur, Château Lafon-Rochet and Château Cos Labory.

 The appellation is also the terroir of Cru Bourgeois Exceptionnels: the renowned Château Haut-Marbuzet, Château Les Ormes de Pez, Château de Pez and Château Phélan Ségur.

 Saint-Estèphe fine wines are known for their exceptional ageing potential (up to 40 years and more for the best Grands Crus) due to tannins and great concentration.